4O4/mtasa-docker/README.md

 Server config, acl config, banlist and so on are in the `/data` dir, which will be mounted as `data/` in your current directory if you use the example below.

+Note: This image is prepared for running as non-root user.
+Use Docker's `--user` option (or equivalent) to pass the uid / gid (of the non-root user on your host-machine) to the container.

 From bash:

 ```